microsoft/moaw/workshops/github-copilot/workshop.md

 If you already feel confortable with it you can jump to the next section.

-## Get ready
+## Let's Start

 To start using Github Copilot Chat, you first need to:

-- be enrolled in the public preview:  [Github Copilot Chat Preview](https://github.com/github-copilot/chat_waitlist_signup/join)
+- Have a valid GitHub Copilot license (personal, business or enterprise).
-- install the extension in your IDE.
+- Install the extension in your IDE.
 For VS Code, you can find it directly by searching for `Github Copilot Chat` in the extensions tab.

 ### Clone the repository